AIG at ECMMS

 We are proud of our AIG program here at East Cary Magnet Middle School.
 We strive to differentiate through co-teaching as well as pulling groups out to participate in engaging hands-on reading, math and stem activities.
 A primary goal in working with teachers and AIG students is incorporating Socratic Seminars - helping students to develop critical speaking and listening skills as they discuss complex and controversial topics, text and other resources.

-All AG students at East Cary Middle School have an annual Differentiated Education Plan (DEP) based on their Individual Student Profiles (ISP).
-Parents/Guardians have or will receive these documents for East Cary Middle School and a description of service delivery options as described within the Wake County Academically Gifted Education Brochure and Manual, when initially identified.
+AIG students at East Cary Magnet Middle School have an annual Differentiated Education Plan (DEP) based on their Individual Student Profiles (ISP).
+Parents/Guardians receive these documents each year with a description of service delivery options as described by Wake County.
 AIG identification carries over from elementary to middle school within WCPSS.

-If you child was identified as AG in another school system, a review of all original identification paperwork is required.
+If your child was identified as AIG in another school system, a review of all original identification paperwork is required.
 WCPSS accepts certain aptitude and achievements tests; students’ scores must meet WCPSS eligibility requirements.
 In some cases, additional testing will be required during one of two testing windows (fall or spring).

-Mrs. Tamela Foraker Cornejo, the AIG Teacher, works with Student Services to ensure your child’s correct placement.
-AIG students may be cluster-grouped and scheduled into classes for Language Arts and Math.
+Mrs. Courtney Rudder, the AIG Teacher, works with Student Services to ensure your child’s correct placement in their classes.
+Attempts are made for AIG students to be cluster-grouped and scheduled into classes for Language Arts and Math.
 A cluster is defined as a group of 5-20 AIG identified students who are served in a regular classroom setting.
-Additionally, students identified in the area of Mathematics are differentiated for through course selection now that they are learning at the Middle School Level.
+Additionally, students identified in the area of Mathematics are differentiated for through their math course selection now that they are learning at the Middle School Level.

-If you have any questions, please contact Mrs. Cornejo at email@example.com.
+If you have any questions, please contact Mrs. Rudder at firstname.lastname@example.org.